dominikx93/analysis-adventure/README.md

 # Analysis Adventure
 My adventure in Data/Business Analytics

+## Business Data Analysis with SAS & SQL 📊 7 July 2025
+For my INFS5710 course at UNSW, I analysed a real-world dataset using SAS with integrated SQL.
+This project focused on transforming raw data into actionable insights to support business decision-making.

+Check out the code [here] () 👈

 ## Exploring Graduate Salaries with Python! 🎓🐍 26 April 2025
 As part of my COMM5007 course at UNSW, I took on a Python project that turned into a full-scale data adventure!
 This time, I dived into real-world data to explore how different college majors impact graduate salaries — from starting pay to mid-career growth.